Skip to content

 High-risk systems (Annex III)

-Reference timeline following the May 2026 Digital Omnibus.
+Reference timeline after the Digital Omnibus (Regulation (EU) 2026/1744, in force since 27 July 2026).
 Always check the latest official update.

 Choose your profile